juliankraft/TermPaper1-Ecoacoustics/README.md

 - `code/`: Python code for the CNN model and the evaluation
 - `data/`: InsectSet32 dataset
 - `logs/`: training logs of the CNN model

+### Environment

+The model was trained on a regular gaming computer equipped with an NVIDIA GeForce RTX 2060 SUPER.
+The Environment was set up using Anaconda the packages used are listed in `environment.yml`.